solana-labs/solana/docs/src/running-validator/vote-accounts.md

 ### Vote Account Address

-A vote account is created at an address that is either the public key of a keypair file, or at a derived address from the authorized voter's public key.
+A vote account is created at an address that is either the public key of a keypair file, or at a derived address based on a keypair file's public key and a seed string.

 The address of a vote account does not need to have a stored corresponding private key, because the address (although it may be a valid public key) is never